 All organisations, regardless of size or sector, should have a fire strategy.
 Do you have an evacuation plan setting out a suitable method for raising the alarm and means of escape?
 Are your fire management system and fire safety controls monitored for effectiveness?
 Do staff know what to do in the event of a fire through induction training, regular refreshers and drills?

 If the answer to any of these questions is no, your fire prevention strategy and emergency arrangements may fall short of legal requirements and you may be putting your people, business and reputation at risk.
-Call us to discuss your needs and discover how our fixed-fee Health & Safety service can support all aspects of compliance.

 "With the help of Ellis Whittam, we have developed robust and efficient health and safety systems and they continue to work with us to keep up these exceptional standards.
 It’s very reassuring for our colleagues, clients and anyone connected with our business."